USM-COS470-S21/usm-cos470-s21.github.io/_projects/project-1-ios-tasklist.md

 ### Loading Screen Requirements

 Something cool.
-At a minimim, not a blank screen.
+At a minimum, not a blank screen.

 ### TaskListTableViewController, TaskListTableViewCell, and TaskItem